 For where your treasure is, there your heart will be also.

-Alice picked out the embarrassing sound of her rumbling stomach rumble.
+Alice picked out the embarrassing sound of her rumbling stomach.
 She also felt a prickly sensation in her armpits as the atmosphere around her suddenly turned warm.
 Her mouth seemed to lose the bulk of its saliva as well.
 An instant headache hit the side of her head, causing her temporary blurriness.
 She clutched her iPad with both hands to get a grip on herself but her troubled stomach worsened, leaving her no choice but to hurry out of the church as the senior pastor was just about to deliver the day’s sermon.

 Dropping her iPad with her best friend, Wemimo, who was seated beside her, Alice sought the nearest exit and sped towards it.
 The pastor’s voice over the PA system irritated her with each step.
 When she hit the outside air which was hot and humid, she let out held breath.

-She gunned for a smaller building that was separated from the gigantic four thousand-seater cathedral by a metal picket fence.
+She gunned for a smaller building that was separated from the gigantic four thousand-sitter cathedral by a metal picket fence.
 It was a structure that had vast space of unused land surrounding it, on which luxurious cars and buses were parked.
 Unlike the church structure that was set in marble, this building was of basic architectural design but was not lacking in the classiness that marked the entire berth of land that was owned by Bethel Covenant Center.

 Alice burst through double doors and walked past an empty reception that had a plasma TV live-streaming the pastor’s message.
 Again, his voice irked her.
 She hurried down a corridor that was fringed by offices on both sides and ended up in one that had her name written on the door.
 When she burst in, she kicked off her heels and sank into a couch resting on the wall to her right.
 There, she buried her face in her hands and broke into tears.